 The Fighter Inside

-What people don’t understand about addiction, and when I say people, I mean anyone that doesn’t suffer from addiction, is the addiction is the addiction.
+What people don’t understand about addiction, and when I say people, I mean anyone that suffers from addiction, is the addiction is the addiction.

 It’s not drugs, love, alcohol, sex, or food friendly.
 Addiction is not about a single source, it’s something else altogether that even addicts try to wrap their heads around.
 It’s not a substance or a behavior that defines an addict.